 MAN UNITED 0, WOLVES 1

-Ralph Rangnick’s honeymoon as Manchester United’s interim manager is over following a home defeat to Wolves.
+Ralf Rangnick’s honeymoon as Manchester United’s interim manager is over following a home defeat to Wolves.

 It was an abject display from the Reds as Wolves won at Old Trafford for the first time since February 1980.